Developer: ITL Co, Ltd Publisher: Taito Released: 1992 Genre: Beat ’em up

 The pacing in Sonic Blast Man is probably its best asset.
 Although you only fight three enemies at once the game does not throw too many waves in a row.
 More importantly every level features a completely new set of enemies.
 For this genre that is practically unheard of.
 Learning new attack patterns and such on every new level keeps the game fresh in a way that most brawlers desperately need.
 That being said, when I say new enemies that basically means three each stage.
 The later levels are a bit long and fighting the same three robots repeatedly does grow old.
 That quibble aside Sonic Blast Man does a lot with a little and is better for it.

 Although this is a side scrolling brawler the arcade game does sort of live on.
 In between stages you can choose from five bonus rounds that mirror the arcade game.
-You aren’t punching a pad though; here you use the D-pad to build up power within a time limit to unleash a massive punch.
+You are not punching a pad though; here you use the D-pad to build up power within a time limit to unleash a massive punch.
 You get three chances to unleash the strongest punches possible to earn points.
 These scenarios are silly and escalate, from beating up a simple thug to destroying a building and finally stopping a meteor from destroying mankind.
 Sonic Blast Man is not a difficult game but every little bit helps.
 Although it isn’t the same as punching the pad I think its admirable that Taito included the content anyway.

 Sonic Blast Man boasts some of the largest sprites in beat em up from that generation.
-Its impressive, although the animation isn’t particularly great.
+Its impressive, although the animation is not particularly great.
 The game does suffer in a few ways for it though.
 You will never face more than three enemies simultaneously, with two of those being clones.
 It is very noticeable and jarring.
 Also there is some heavy slowdown in the late game when larger enemies are introduced.
 I like that they tried with the sprites but I don’t think the trade-off was worth it.

 In Closing